JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 >
 > > ## Solution
 > >
-> > Investigate the assembly graph using Bandage.
-Was it on a smaller circular contig or a large 5 megabase contig?
+> > Investigate the RfPlasmid or Platon classification of the contig.
+Is the resistance gene contig on a chromosomal or plasmid contig.
 > > {: .output}
 > {: .solution}
 {: .challenge}